-He is a 4-time recipient of the Best Reporter in Texas award from the Texas Associated Press Broadcasters, a 3-time Best Reporter recipient from the Headliners Foundation of Texas and has been honored with four regional Edward R. Murrow Awards.
+He is a 4-time recipient of the Best Reporter in Texas award from the Texas Associated Press Broadcasters, a 3-time Best Reporter recipient from the Headliners Foundation of Texas and has been honored with five regional Edward R. Murrow Awards.

 He joined WFAA September 2016 as a Senior Reporter/Multi-Skilled-Journalist after several years at TEGNA’s sister station KHOU in Houston.
-His television career has also taken him from Eureka, California to Chattanooga, Tennessee and Seattle.
+His television career has also taken him from Eureka, California to Chattanooga, Tennessee, and Seattle.

 He holds a Master’s Degree in Journalism from Northwestern University and a degree in Business from the University of Southern California.
 A student Emmy nomination started his broadcast career at Palomar College in San Marcos, California where he also returned to serve as an adjunct professor.